torch2424/wasmboy/README.md

 - [dcodeIO for building and fixing bugs with AssemblyScript](https://github.com/AssemblyScript/assemblyscript).
 And for being awesome!

 - [r/emudev](https://www.reddit.com/r/EmuDev/), especially to [binjimint](https://www.reddit.com/r/EmuDev/comments/7y2bux/gameboy_gb_graphical_bugs_game_writes_zeroes_into/dudlj3w/) for helping me sooooo much!

-# Random Tips for new Gameboy EmuDevs

-- It's better to code an emulator by abstracting assembly commands into functions, rather than by Opcode operation

-- Gameboy Opcodes are difficult till about 0x40

 # Resources